KimKristensen/Counting/README.md

 ## Description
 2 services have been implemented:
-* The Counter service which is the REST service for incrementing counters
+* The Counter service which is the REST service for incrementing and decreasing counters
-* The CountingBusiness service that calls the Counter service
+* The BusinessLogic service that calls the Counter service

 Both services are written in C# using visual studio, the REST service is a ASP.net core service.